Understanding CJIS Identification and Authentication

 4. Should refresh/change authenticators periodically

 Identity providers also can be used to identify individuals and ascertain their identity to a trusted broker or a service.
-This broker in turn would assert identity to a service.
+This broker, in turn, would assert an identity to a service.
 These assertion mechanisms that would be used to communicate the results of a remote authentication to other parties would be

 1. Signed digitally by a trusted entity (i.e. the service provider)